majianjia/QingStation/doc/rain_sensor.md

 The battery ran out in the afternoon since there is no enough direct sunlight.

 A few findings here:
-- The sunlight has little affect to the variance. (althought the light measurement is not shown in the figure)
+- The sunlight has some affect to the variance.
-- The calibration seems working well. `10~70` correspones the light rain which is same as I observed.
+- The calibration seems working well. `10~70` corresponds the light rain which is same as I observed.
 - The measuring area is small, so it need a longer period for a droplet to land near it.
 - This device cannot measure rainfall in mm, since it cannot detect the size of the droplet only the frequency.